canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

    won't be able to follow the next steps.
 You can install it either via ``sudo snap install jq`` or ``sudo apt install jq``

-Now that we have this new resource lets run it to see what the output is
+Now that we have this new resource let's run it to see what the output is

 .. code-block:: none